swcarpentry/shell-novice/episodes/02-filedir.md

   $ cd "C:/Users/Username/OneDrive - Name Of Enterprise/Desktop"
   ```

-Note: The quotation marks are needed since the Unix shell interprets spaces to be meaningful separators between files/commands/options.
+Note: The quotation marks are needed for this folder because the Unix shell interprets spaces to be meaningful separators between files/commands/options but this folder has spaces in the name.

 ::: instructor